mrwadile/MSSQL/README.md

-# MSSQL
+# MSSQL Projects Repository

-# MSSQL Projects Repository    This repository contains multiple **MS SQL Server** projects, including database schemas, stored procedures, queries, and performance optimization scripts.
+This repository contains multiple **MS SQL Server** projects, including database schemas, stored procedures, queries, and performance optimization scripts.
 Each project follows best practices for database design, indexing, and query optimization, making it a valuable resource for learning and development. 🚀